-2010-2012 cycle 201 imp clar The Sta IFR The defi IFR The December 2013, the IASB issued Annual Improvements to IFRSs 10 - 2012 Cycle.
-The amendments to standards under the annual provements process are primarily to remove inconsistencies and rify wording.
-The amendments are to seven International Financial Reporting andards.
-The more relevant amendments are: The amendment clarifies the definition of 'vesting conditions' by ining a 'performance condition' and a 'service condition'.
-The amendments clarify that: The amendments clarify that: The amendments clarify that: The amendments clarify that: The amendments consideration is assessed as either a liability or an Annual periods beginning on or after 1 July 2014 The Sta IFR The defi IFR The e amendments are to seven International Financial Reporting andards.
-The more relevant amendments are: RS 2 Share-based payments e amendment clarifies the definition of 'vesting conditions' by fining a 'performance condition' and a 'service condition'.
-RS 3 Business Combinations e amendments clarify that: Sta IFR The defi IFR The andards.
-The more relevant amendments are: RS 2 Share-based payments e amendment clarifies the definition of 'vesting conditions' by fining a 'performance condition' and a 'service condition'.
-RS 3 Business Combinations e amendments clarify that: The defi IFR The e amendment clarifies the definition of 'vesting conditions' by ining a 'performance condition' and a 'service condition'.
-RS 3 Business Combinations e amendments clarify that: The defi IFR The e amendment clarifies the definition of 'vesting conditions' by ining a 'performance condition' and a 'service condition'.
-RS 3 Business Combinations e amendments clarify that: defi IFR The ining a 'performance condition' and a 'service condition'.
-RS 3 Business Combinations e amendments clarify that: The e amendments clarify that: - a contingent consideration is assessed as either a liability or an equity instrument only on the basis of IAS 32 Financial Instruments: Presentation; contingent consideration that is within the scope of IAS 39 Financial Instruments: Recognition and Measurement is measured at fair value at each reporting date and changes in fair value are recognised in profit or loss in accordance with IAS 39; and contingent consideration that is not within the scope of IAS 39 Financial Instruments: Recognition and Measurement is measured at fair value at each reporting date and changes in fair value are recognised in profit or loss.
-RS 8 Operating Segments e amendment requires an entity to disclose the judgements made · management to identify the entity's reportable segments when ope erating segments are aggregated.
-The e amendment clarifies that a reconciliation of the total of the ortable segments' assets to the entity's assets should be disclosed, if th nat amount is regularly provided to the chief operating decision maker r.
-IFR RS 13 Fair Value Measurement The e amendment clarifies that amendments to IFRS 9 Financial Inst truments and IAS 39 Financial Instruments: Recognition and Med asurement by IFRS 13 did not remove the ability to measure short -ter rm receivables and payables with no stated interest rate at invoice ounts without discounting, when the effect of not discounting is naterial.
-Nor imp ne of the above amendments is expected to have a significant
+Pronouncement Nature of change IASB effective date Amendments to IAS 19 Employee Benefits In November 2013, the IASB issued amendments to IAS 19 dealing with 'Defined Benefit Plans - Employee Contributions'.
+These amendments will not impact AIB Group as all the defined benefit schemes were closed to future accrual with effect from 31 December 2013.
+Annual periods beginning on or after 1 July 2014 The amendments are still subject to EU endorsement.
+Annual improvements to IFRSs 2010-2012 cycle In December 2013, the IASB issued Annual Improvements to IFRSs 2010 - 2012 Cycle.
+The amendments to standards under the annual improvements process are primarily to remove inconsistencies and clarify wording.
+Annual periods beginning on or after 1 July 2014 The amendments are to seven International Financial Reporting Standards.
+The more relevant amendments are: IFRS 2 Share-based payments The amendment clarifies the definition of 'vesting conditions' by defining a 'performance condition' and a 'service condition'.
+IFRS 3 Business Combinations The amendments clarify that: a contingent consideration is assessed as either a liability or an equity instrument only on the basis of IAS 32 Financial Instruments: Presentation; contingent consideration that is within the scope of IAS 39 Financial Instruments: Recognition and Measurement is measured at fair value at each reporting date and changes in fair value are recognised in profit or loss in accordance with IAS 39; and contingent consideration that is not within the scope of IAS 39 Financial Instruments: Recognition and Measurement is measured at fair value at each reporting date and changes in fair value are recognised in profit or loss.
+IFRS 8 Operating Segments The amendment requires an entity to disclose the judgements made by management to identify the entity's reportable segments when operating segments are aggregated.
+The amendment clarifies that a reconciliation of the total of the reportable segments' assets to the entity's assets should be disclosed, if that amount is regularly provided to the chief operating decision makes г.
+IFRS 13 Fair Value Measurement The amendment clarifies that amendments to IFRS 9 Financial Instruments and IAS 39 Financial Instruments: Recognition and Measurement by IFRS 13 did not remove the ability to measure short -term receivables and payables with no stated interest rate at invoice amounts without discounting, when the effect of not discounting is immaterial.
+None of the above amendments is expected to have a significant impact on reported results or disclosures.